openstack-archive/swift-specs/doc/source/index.rst

 ========================================================================

 Documents in this repo are a collection of ideas.
-They are not necissarily a formal design for a feature, nor are they docs for a feature, nor are they a roadmap for future features.
+They are not necessarily a formal design for a feature, nor are they docs for a feature, nor are they a roadmap for future features.

 .. toctree::